MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ## Upcoming Breaking Changes

-::: warning Important Information
+::: danger Important Information
-On **November 16, 2020**, we are making changes to our provider API that will be breaking for some web3 sites.
+On **November 16, 2020** (or shortly thereafter), we are making changes to our provider API that will be breaking for some web3 sites.
+All future versions of MetaMask on all platforms will be affected.
-These changes are _upcoming_, but you can prepare for them today.
+These changes are _upcoming_, but you can already handle them today.
 Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for updates.

 All consumers of MetaMask's provider may be affected by the `eth_chainId` bug (see [next subsection](#window-ethereum-api-changes)).